robocomp/grasping/DSR-INTEGRATION.md

 -   At the same time, I started developing `graspDSR` through the following steps :
     -   Connect `graspDSR` to `objectPoseEstimation`, where `graspDSR` reads all RGBD data from the shared graph and then calls `objectPoseEstimation` to get the estimated poses of the objects in the scene.
     -   Convert quaternions into euler angles and project the estimated poses from camera coordinates to world coordinates using `Innermodel sub-API`.
+    -   Insert a graph node of the required object to be grasped and inject its DNN-estimated poses with respect to the world.

 _...
 To be continued_